Incredibles 2 (2018)

 Nate’s Grade: A-

-Posted on June 14, 2018, in 2018 Movies and tagged action, animated, bob odenkirk, brad bird, catherine keener, comedy, drama, holly hunter, pixar, samuel l. jackson, sequel, super hero.
+Posted on June 14, 2018, in 2018 Movies and tagged action, animated, bob odenkirk, brad bird, catherine keener, comedy, craig t. nelson, drama, holly hunter, pixar, samuel l. jackson, sequel, strong heroine, super hero.
 Bookmark the permalink.
 2 Comments.